chunlee-thong/jin_widget_helper/README.md

 PageNavigator.pushAndRemove(context, RootPage());
 ```

-JinNavigator also support push, pushReplacement, pushAndRemove without providing a context but you need to add JinNavigator.navigatorKey to MaterialApp
+JinNavigator also support push, pushReplacement, pushAndRemove without providing a context
+but you need to add `dart JinNavigator.navigatorKey` to MaterialApp

 ```dart
 MaterialApp(